 3. Laugh.
 A lot.
 Watch funny movies with your honey.
 Seriously- this study showed that couples who saw a clown or watched funny videos after their embryo transfers were 15% more likely to become successfully pregnant.

 4. Visualize success.
 Seriously.
+Visualization is evidence based to boost fertility.
 Imagine that perfect egg meeting that perfect sperm and becoming a perfect embryo.
 Imagine that perfect embryo traveling down the fallopian tube and implanting perfectly in your lush, warm, welcoming uterus.
 Circle & Bloom makes this easy with their meditation & visualization programs that are tailored for a natural cycle or IUI/IVF.
 They also have programs for cycles of Frozen Embryo Transfer, Donor Egg, and embryo donation!
 Consider coming up with a daily mantra or affirmation that talks about your success.
 You can also obsessively watch the Miracle of Life on Youtube like I did :-).

 5. Have sex every day.
 Or don’t.
 Do what you want :-).
 We were trying naturally, and I never quite trusted any ovulation prediction method so we continued to have sex every day post-assumed ovulation just to make sure we didn’t miss our chances.
 There are also some wild stories of women who ovulate twice in one cycle- again, we didn’t want to miss any chance.
 Further, there are some studies that show that the presence of semen in the cervix and uterus actually helps with implantation.
 Now, unfortunately, there is another study that shows that sex decreases the chances of implantation.
 Neither study is great.
 So- do what feels right to you.
 Check out my full blog post talking about this issue!